Hiwonder-docs/PuppyPi/source/docs/13_visual_recognition_and_tracking.md

 <img src="../_static/media/chapter_13/section_6/image26.png"  />

-(9) According to the steps in "[7.6.5 Function Extension -> Modify Default Recognition Color]()", modify the default recognition color as yellow.
+(9) According to the steps in "[**7.6.5 Function Extension -> Modify Default Recognition Color**]()", modify the default recognition color as yellow.

-(10) Input command **"rosrun puppy_standard_functions color_tracking_demo.py"** and press Enter to restart the game.
+(10) Input command and press Enter to restart the game.
 The PuppyPi will recognize yellow.

 ```bash
 rosrun puppy_standard_functions color_tracking_demo.py